chrisjameswright/template-acceptance-tests/README.md

  - **Outputs**
   When executed successfully a file is generated under the 'target' class of the project under zap-reports and listed as **report.html**
   Select this file to access 'chrome' or 'firefox' icon which will open the report in your Chrome or Firefox browser

+ ### Messages

+ If there is a requirement to verify any text within your application users should create a messages.properties file and place it in the following location where it can be referenced:

+  ~/Applications/pe/template-acceptance-tests/src/test/resources/